phluid61/internet-drafts/file-scheme/draft.md

 Additional thanks to Dave Risney, author of the informative IE Blog article
 \<http://blogs.msdn.com/b/ie/archive/2006/12/06/file-uris-in-windows.aspx>,
-and Dave Thaler for their early comments and suggestions; and to Paul Hoffman, whose early work served as an inspiration for this undertaking.
+and Dave Thaler for their early comments and suggestions; and to Paul Hoffman, whose earlier work served as an inspiration for this undertaking.

 --- back